swapnilk30/java-developer-notes/02_CollectionFramework.md

 |1.|1.|

-## What is the difference between Iterator and ListIterator in java.
 ## Comparable vs Comparator with Example.

 ## Concurrent Collections

-## Collection Framework
+## What is the Collection framework in Java?
 - It defines several classes and interface which can be used as objects as single entity.

+## What are the main differences between array and collection?

-## What is the difference between Collection and Collections.
+## What is the difference between Collection and Collections?
 - Collection is an **interface** which can be used to represent a group of individual objects as a single entity.
 - Collections is an utility **class** present in **java.util** package to define several utility methods (like sorting )for Collection objects.